nsklaus/amiwb/README.md

 it have "on-demand" and "continuous" render modes as options:
-- in on-demand mode the desktop will render as little as possbile (at idle, it's like 1 or 2 FPS, but the desktop is still extremely reactive, with average rendering frame time of 0.05ms, as soon as you just blink the FPS are climbing back up to reach up to target fps if need be).
+- in on-demand mode the desktop will render as little as possbile (at idle, it's like 1 or 2 FPS, but the desktop is reactive, average rendering frame time is 0.05ms, as soon as you just blink, the FPS adapts to reach up to target fps if need be).
 - in continuous mode it always render at the target fps, like 60 or 120fps.

 on general usage, for me: 10-20 windows opened, browser with 20 tabs or such,